Totoposte Wars: Second and Third Wars

 In 1902, the three nations again wished to reform the Greater Republic.
 The nation was supported by Mexican President Porfirio Díaz.
 Guatemala was invited to join, but President Manuel Estrada Cabrera refused.
 Many Guatemalans opposed Estrada Cabrera's presidency and had gone into exile in the three nations, notably former President Barillas Bercián.

 In 1903, determined to create the nation by force, Salvadoran President Tomás Regalado declared war on Guatemala.
 Estrada Cabrera responded by mobilizing 55,000 soldiers, 40,000 to El Salvador and 15,000 to Mexico.
 After 84 days, the war ended with no military action being taken.

 In 1906, Tomás Regalado declared war on Guatemala again with the consent of then President Pedro José Escalón and both El Salvador and Mexico invaded the country.
-The Salvadorans managed to capture Asunción Mita and Jutiapa while the Mexicans under Manuel Lisandro Barillas captured Ayutla and Ocós.
+The Salvadorans managed to capture Asunción Mita and Jutiapa while the Guatemalan Rebels under Manuel Lisandro Barillas captured Ayutla and Ocós.
 The Guatemalans eventually forced both forces to retreat.
 After two months, the war ended, but not before Tomás Regalado was killed in Guatemala on 7 July 1906.
+On July 14, Chiquimula's troops under Portillo and Calderón had attacked Tolo's Salvadoran positions, forcing them to concentrate at their headquarters in Ocotepeque.
+On that same day, at 2 p.m., the same Guatemalan troops took the Santa Fe positions, which the Salvadorans tried to retake by attacking their adversary from the front and flanks.
+The Salvadorans were driven back as far as the royal road.
+On the 16th, the Guatemalans occupied the heights of Machaca, from where they reported that the Salvadorans had tried to outflank them on the roads of La Brea and Quebrada Honda, but that, having received orders to suspend their operations, they had not continued their advance on the enemy positions.